TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 Root properties are ignored in composer if the file is not used as root project file, see the notes "root-only" of the `composer documentation <https://getcomposer.org/doc/04-schema.md>`_ for details.

-Here is how the composer.json file looked like before we added a test setup:
+This is how the composer.json file looks before we add a test setup:

 .. code-block:: json